 The ACJU, an acronym for the All Ceylon Jamiyyathul Ulama, is the Halal certifying body of Sri Lanka.
 Their Halal Certification Committee, launched in 2000, is one of ten subcommittees covering a range of interests, including education, publication, and banking.
 Rayees Mufti, one of the speakers at the workshop, is a member of the ACJU Halal Certification Committee.
 He introduced participants to ACJU's "Farm to Fork" concept, which covers a product from the abattoir to the point of consumption.
 The workshop participants clearly understood "eating Halal" as they discovered that using Halal meats is not the only quality assessed during the certification process.

 Munshif Hussain, the Facilitator of Systems and Processes at the ACJU, further clarified the steps of the certification process: from inquiry and submission to verification and certification.
-Clearly stating that the ACJU itself is undergoing a learning process, he welcomes the expertise of the participating hoteliers to make suggestions for improvement.
-Munshif shared his goal of simplifying the process for establishments to get Halal certification, which was met with a positive response.
+Clearly stating that the ACJU is undergoing a learning process, he welcomes the expertise of the participating hoteliers to make suggestions for improvement.
+Munshif shared his goal of simplifying the establishment process to get Halal certification, which was met with a positive response.

-The workshop concluded with a Q&A session which raised some unique topics:
+The workshop concluded with a Q&A session, which raised some unique topics: